-Patent Owner argues that a POSITA could not use Matsubara to implement Wang's decomposition step 107.
-PO Resp.
-14-21.
 Patent Owner argues that Dr. Creusere acknowledged during his deposition that Wang does not teach how to perform its step of decomposing a file into single data-type information units.
 PO Resp.
 16 (citing Ex.
-2010, 74:13-19; 7:24-8:4; 51:7-10).
+2010, 74:13-19, 7:24-8:4, 51:7-10).
 Patent Owner also argues that Dr. Creusere admitted that Matsubara is not capable of implementing Wang's decomposition step because Matsubara's approach is to recognize a single data type within a "simple" file, not to distinguish between different data types within a compound file.
 Id. at 16-18.
 Patent Owner argues that because Matsubara's technique cannot and would not decompose Wang's compound files at step 107, a POSITA would not be motivated to pursue that combination.
 Id. at 20-21.

-Patent Owner's argument does not recognize, however, that Petitioner relies on Wang, not Matsubara, as teaching file decomposition step 107.
+Patent Owner's argument, does not recognize, however, that Petitioner relies on Wang, not Matsubara, as teaching file decomposition step 107.
 Pet.
-34; Pet.
-Reply 2.
-Petitioner explains that Wang's system determines whether the file is simple (containing a single data type) or compound (containing more than one data type).
-RIV-1008, p.
-4. If the file is a simple file, then the system "automatically recognize[s] the type of data information contained in the file."
-RIV-1008, p.
-4. If the file is a compound file, then the system "automatically decompose[s] the file into a plurality of units each containing only a single data information type."
-RIV-1008, p.
-5.
+34. Petitioner explains that Wang discloses that the file is determined to be either a simple file (i.e., contains only a single data type, such as text, bitmap, wave, etc.) or a compound file (i.e., contains more than one type of data).
+Id. at 36 (citing Ex.
+1009, 4).
+If the file is a compound file, then the file is automatically decomposed into a plurality of units each containing only a single type of data and each unit of a single data type is then compressed using a suitable compression algorithm.
+Id. at 37 (citing Ex.
+1009, 5).

-Pet.
-34.

 Petitioner relies on Matsubara's technique of automatically recognizing the data type for Wang's data recognition step 108, not Wang's file decomposition step 107.
-Pet.
-35; Pet.
-Reply 2-3.
+Id. at 37.
 Petitioner explains that